Evidlo/sms_llm/README.md

 <img src="out2.png" height="500px"/>
 <img src="out.png"/>

 This is a guide for connecting Android SMS chats to an LLM for fun and chaos.

 LLM-generated messages appear in the default SMS app as if they were sent by the user.

 This uses a simple Android application which forwards all SMS messages to Ollama via MQTT and some glue logic.
+Only phone numbers in the whitelist or messages which begin with `llm ` generate an LLM response.

 Thanks to [ibnux](https://github.com/ibnux/Android-SMS-Gateway-MQTT) for the application which I have modified for 2-way communication over MQTT.